Desolation Canyon: 84 miles of Wilderness, Wildlife & History

 Rapids & Calm

 The trip through the canyon is punctuated by amazing scenery and class III rapids that will challenge novice boaters and provide fun for all.
 Typically, this stretch of the Green River takes 5 or 6 days minimum to float, and during low water years the first 25 miles can be quite slow.
-So slow that some decide to bring a motor for the first part as well as to fight the notorious headwinds that can form in the canyon.
+So slow that some decide to bring a motor for the first part as well as to fight the notorious headwinds that can form in Desolation Canyon.

 Wildlife & Nature

 There is abundant wildlife in the canyon ranging from eagles, snakes, lizards, mountain lions, big horn sheep and bears.
 Desolation canyon is well known for bear activity and river runners should keep food contained and not left out overnight.
 Keep a clean camp and you shouldn’t have a problem.

 The take out at Swasey’s ramp is a nice large concrete ramp with toilets and a large parking lot.
 Please only take up one lane on the ramp and be as quick as possible de-rigging.